AtomicLoans/atomicloans-eth-contracts/README.md

 Getters:

    accepted              discountBuy accepted
-   agent                 optional automated agent agentSigs             agent refundable and seizable signatures discountBuy           discount purchase of collateral by liquidator liquidator            address of individual that liquidates the loan position when it's not safe borrower              address borrower borrowerSigs          borrower refundable and seizable signatures hasSecrets            2 of 3 secrets from bor, lend, and agent are correct lender                address lender lenderSigs            lender refundable and seizable signatures next                  get the last liquidation id by loan
+   arbiter               optional automated arbiter arbiterSigs           arbiter refundable and seizable signatures discountBuy           discount purchase of collateral by liquidator liquidator            address of individual that liquidates the loan position when it's not safe borrower              address borrower borrowerSigs          borrower refundable and seizable signatures hasSecrets            2 of 3 secrets from bor, lend, and arbiter are correct lender                address lender lenderSigs            lender refundable and seizable signatures next                  get the last liquidation id by loan